 Christoph looks like he’s ready to do it again.

-- difficulty: 1.5.
-It would be probably 2 if you had a full pack.
-The overall endurance needed was more for the heat and sun.
-The hardest day was day 2 with the steep elevation change and humidity, but that’s with a day pack.
+- difficulty: 2.
+It would be a 3 if you had a full pack.
+The overall endurance needed was more for the heat from the sun and humidity.
+The hardest day was day 2 with the steep elevation change in the heat, but that’s with a day pack.

-- technical: 1-2.5.
+- technical: 1 or 3.
 With a guide, it was clearly a 1.
 It is doable without a guide but good map skills are needed.
 See my impressions below.

 After a long ride back to Lençóis and a long shower, we met up with Luan at his favorite drinking spot overlooking the main square on the other side of the river.
 I can see why with R$5 boozy capharinias and small eats from the stands set up there.